airbnb/swift/README.md

   // ALSO RIGHT: Explicit types can be necessary when the right-hand side has
-  // a different type from the one written explicitly on the left-hand side. let nautralSatellite: PlanetaryBody? = Moon(mass: 7.347e22) let moon: PlanetaryBody? = nil // nil literals are typeless let numberOfPlanets: UInt = 8 // integer literals default to `Int` let sunMass: CGFloat = 1.989e30 // floating-point literals default to `Double`
+  // a different type from the one written explicitly on the left-hand side. let naturalSatellite: PlanetaryBody? = Moon(mass: 7.347e22) let moon: PlanetaryBody? = nil // nil literals are typeless let numberOfPlanets: UInt = 8 // integer literals default to `Int` let sunMass: CGFloat = 1.989e30 // floating-point literals default to `Double`